-- Pediatricians care for the physical, mental and social health of children.
-They usually care for the same children from birth to young adulthood, in order to monitor their development.
+- Pediatricians monitor the development of the physical, mental and social health of children, from birth to young adulthood.

-- Geriatricians focus on health care for older adults, specifically those with complicated medical and social problems.
+- Geriatricians focus on health care for older adults, especially those with complicated medical and social issues.

-Find a list of doctors and hospitals that are considered in-network for your insurance plan.
-Health plans have discounted rates with certain doctors, so staying in-network may help you pay less out of pocket.
-Search for a provider directory on your insurance provider’s website or call the number on the back of your member ID card to speak with a representative that can help point you in the right direction.
-If you’re a UnitedHealthcare plan member, use this tool to find a provider.
+Health plans have discounted rates with certain doctors, so choosing an in-network physician may help reduce out-of-pocket costs.
+Search the provider directory on your insurance company’s website or call the number on the back of your member ID card to find out if the doctor you’re considering is a network provider.

 3. Ask for recommendations